-Norwegian DPA choose not to use Facebook (English, PDF)
+Abridged version: Norwegian DPA choose not to use Facebook (English, PDF)

-This report is an abridged version of the Norwegian report.
 Below is a brief summary of the assessment.

 First, the report gives a systematic description of the data processing associated with having a Page on Facebook.
 The objective is for us, as the data controller, to gain a comprehensive overview of the processing and to ensure that the descriptions are as complete and as clear as possible.
 These descriptions include the nature, scope, purpose, context, sources and recipients of the processing, as well as an assessment of the information security of the solution.